AbramiucAndrei/Real_Estate_App_FutureUp_Project/README.md

   -

 -In *custom_button.dart*:
-  - Added a new optional parameter named "borderColor" , defaul set to Colors.white
+  - Added a new optional parameter named "borderColor" , defaul set to Colors.white \n
     //Added this in order for the buttons to be more visible on a white background color (see Item Detail Page)